girder/girder/CONTRIBUTING.md

 If you have push access to Girder repository, you could simply push your branch into the main repository and create a [Pull Request](https://github.com/girder/girder/pulls).
-This corresponds to the `Shared Repository Model` and will facilitate other developer to checkout your topic without having to [configure a remote](https://help.github.com/articles/configuring-a-remote-for-a-fork/).
+This corresponds to the `Shared Repository Model` and will facilitate other developers to checkout your topic without having to [configure a remote](https://help.github.com/articles/configuring-a-remote-for-a-fork/).
 It will also simplify the workflow when you are _co-developing_ a branch.